Pharwala Fort: History

 The fort was originally built in the 11th century by Sultan Kaigohar Gakhar, who was an associate of Mahmud of Ghazni.
 In 1205, Muhammad of Ghor attacked it during his first invasion of the area.
 Two years later, in 1207, Qutb ud-Din Aibak attacked it.

 During the invasion of Timur in 1398, it was under the control of Khokhar or Gakhar chieftain Jasrat, who possibly re-fortified it.
-The Mughal Emperor Babur conquered the fort in 1519, but afterwards the Gakhars reconciled with him.
+The Mughal Emperor Babur conquered the fort in 1519, but afterwards the Gakhars under the leadership of their chieftain Sarang Khan Gakhar reconciled with him.
 As a result, their lands were given back to them.

-The Gakhars hence joined Humayun's cause when he was overthrown by Sher Shah Suri, who built the Rohtas Fort around 100 km south of the Pharwala Fort.
-He attacked the Pharwala Fort in 1540, as the Gakhars continuously attacked the Rohtas Fort.
+The Gakhars hence joined Humayun's cause when he was overthrown by Sher Shah Suri, who built the Rohtas Fort around 100 km south of the Pharwala Fort overlooking the Pothohar Plateau in order to subdue the unruly Gakhars.
+Sher Shah Suri attacked the Pharwala Fort in 1540, as the Gakhars continuously attacked the Rohtas Fort.
 After Sher Shah died in 1545, his son, Islam Shah Suri, carried on the war effort, leading to a series of attacks against the Gakhars at Pharwala Fort.
 The ownership of the fort changed hands several times during these years, but the Gakhars were never completely defeated during this time.
+The Suris were eventually expelled from the region when Humayun's army arrived in February 1555 to reclaim his throne.
+Due to their support and loyalty, the Gakhars under Sultan Adam were reinstated to their previous positions by the Mughals.